The small town of Harpers Ferry is a beautiful destination located within the lower Shenandoah Valley of West Virginia.

 You can appreciate the views of the Confluence while walking on the rail-with-trail bridge that crosses the Potomac River.

-The pedestrian walkway of the bridge connects Harpers Ferry and the Chesapeake & Ohio Canal National Historical Park known as the C&O Canal Towpath.
+The pedestrian walkway bridge connects Harpers Ferry and the Chesapeake & Ohio Canal National Historical Park, also known as the C&O Canal Towpath.

 It also connects the Appalachian National Scenic Trail from West Virginia to Maryland.

-The C&O Canal Towpath is 185.4 miles of trail from Georgetown in Washington DC to Cumberland, Maryland is popular with bike riders and walkers.
+The C&O Canal Towpath consists of 185.4 miles of trail from Georgetown in Washington, DC, to Cumberland, Maryland, and is popular with bike riders and walkers.

 See John Brown’s Fort